 2. Mode of application

-(1) Subject to paragraph (2), an application for an Order of Escheat shall be commenced by originating motion.
+(1) Subject to subrule (2), an application for an Order of Escheat shall be commenced by originating motion.

 (2) Where a person has claimed title to property the subject of the application, application for an Order of Escheat shall be commenced by originating summons which shall be served upon every such person.